 - Net operating income – The total income of a property minus all operating expenses.

 - Property tax – Property tax is a real estate ad-valorem tax, calculated by the local government, which is paid by the owner of the property.
 The tax is usually based on the value of the owned property.

 - Principal – The amount borrowed (such as the face value of a debt security).

-- Tax rate – The tax rate is designated rate the government taxes a person, business or entity.
+- Tax rate – The tax rate is the designated rate the government taxes a person, business, or entity.

 For a more extensive list, here is our full list of real estate terms & definitions.

 Understanding real estate math formulas are as equally as important as learning your definitions.
 With many math formulas, it’s best to practice yourself, but we’ll get to that later— this a full list of real estate math formulas in their most basic form.
 For more on each one, keep scrolling down below.

 Interest = (principal amount) x (rate of interest) (time)